typedb/typedb-docs/12-comparisons/01-semantic-web-and-grakn.md

 :Person owl:equivalentClass [ owl:unionOf (: Woman :Man ) ]
 ```

-This assigns the class `:Person` if the resource is either class `:Woman` or `:Man`.
+This infers the class `:Person` if the resource is either class `:Woman` or `:Man`.
 Grakn doesn't have a direct equivalent with `owl:equivalentClass`, but there is some coverage offered by rules.
 As `sub` is an equivalent of `subClassOf`, the above can be achieved in Grakn with:

 <!-- test-ignore -->
 ```graql